 The cooking process is easier than I thought, the only problem living anywhere else would be finding massive banana tree leaves.
 During the class, I simply trotted out to Ann’s garden in search of a biggest leaf I could find to wrap up the little parcels of sticky rice.

 Combined with coconut milk and palm sugar this dish is incredibly simple, but so tasty.
 The wrapping is the most challenging, as we seemed to overfill the banana leaf with too much rice.
-Once it’s wrapped, it can be steamed or grilled, we did latter version.
+Once it’s wrapped, it can be steamed or grilled, we did the latter version.
 Just so you know, black beans are a perfect addition to this sweet stickiness.

 We also had Coconut soup on our Thai cooking class menu, but in the end, after all the cooking agreed to leave it out as we already had so many dishes waiting for us to be eaten.